 Dag 12 -14 - Okavango Delta

-We transfer into the delta by open 4WD game viewing vehicle.
+After an early start we depart for Maun where we will then transfer into the delta by open 4WD game viewing vehicle.
 Our local guides will take us deep into the heart of the Okavango Delta on mekoro (dugout canoes).
 Being gently poled through the network of channels is an experience not to be missed.
 The delta forms as rain water from the Angolan highlands flows out over the flat Kalahari Desert sands, forming a delicate, green oasis for birds and wildlife.
 We will camp wild on remote islands in this amazingly dynamic environment and enjoy bush walks, bird watching & swimming in the clear waters.
 Camping with our local guides we learn more about their lifestyle and culture.
 We return to Maun in the late afternoon of day 14 and have time for an optional (own expense) game flight over the Okavango, which will reveal a different aspect of the delta.

 Dag 15 - Khama Rhino Sanctuary

 Heading south from Maun, we drive through the wide open spaces of the Kalahari Desert on our way to the Khama Rhino Sanctuary.
 This is a community based wildlife project established in 1992 to assist in saving the vanishing rhino, restore an area formerly teeming with wildlife to its previous natural state and to provide economic benefits to the local Batswana community through tourism and the sustainable use of natural resources.
-We hope to spot some of the elusive rhino on an afternoon game drive.
+We hope to spot some of the endangered rhino on a game drive.

 Dag 16 - Johannesburg